dontrolle/windowsterminal/README.md

 * Open Terminal, and check that it loads the profile without error

-(Note - as of Oct.
-2021, have seen cases, where WindowsTerminal overwrites the settings.json file, reverting that it's a hardlink. ...
-To fix.)
+_(Note - as of Oct.
+2021, have seen cases, where WindowsTerminal overwrites the settings.json file, reverting that it's a hardlink.
+See [#1](/../../issues/1).)_

 #### 2. Manual deploy of settings.json